pimclib/pimc-toolkit/docs/man-source/mclst.rst

 .. option:: -c <number-of-packets>, --count <number-of-packets>

-	    This option causes :program:`mclst` in the receiver mode to exit after receiving the specified number of packets.
-Likewise, in the sender mode :program:`mclst` will send the specified number of packets and then exit.
+	    This option causes mclst in the receiver mode to exit after receiving the specified number of packets.
+Likewise, in the sender mode mclst will send the specified number of packets and then exit.

 .. option:: --no-colors

-	    By default :program:`mclst` uses ANSI terminal colors to show the received traffic.
+	    By default mclst uses ANSI terminal colors to show the received traffic.
 	    This flag allows turning off the colored output.
-If, however, the standard output or stanndard error are redirected to a file, :program:`mclst` will not use colors.
+If, however, the standard output or stanndard error is redirected to a file, mclst will not use colors.

 .. option:: --show-config

-	    This flag causes :program:`mclst` to check the command line parameters, display its iterpretation of them and exit.
+	    This flag causes mclst to check the command line parameters, show their interpretation and exit.
+It will also show a table of the IPv4 interfaces.

 Receiver Mode Options
 ---------------------

 .. option:: -S <IP-address>, --source <IP-address>

-	    With this option :program:`mclst` will attempt to perform a source specific join using IGMPv3, where the source is the IP address specified with this option.
+	    With this option mclst will attempt to perform a source specific join using IGMPv3, where the source is the IP address specified with this option.

 .. option:: -t <seconds>, --timeout <seconds>

-	    This option allows specifyin the timeout which will be reported by :program:`mclst` if no traffic is received after the specified number of seconds elapses.
+	    This option allows specifying the timeout which will be reported by mclst if no traffic is received after the specified number of seconds elapses.

 .. option:: -X, --hex-ascii

-	    This flag causes :program:`mclst` to show the UDP payload using the split Hex/ASCII output similar to ``tcpdimp -XX``.
+	    This flag causes mclst to show the UDP payload of the received packers using a split Hex/ASCII view similar to ``tcpdimp -XX``.

 Sender Mode Options
 -------------------

 .. option:: -s, --sender

-	    This flag should be used to run :program:`mclst` in the sender mode.
-The sender may not be used in the *portless* mode.
+	    Run mclst in the sender mode.
+In the sender mode the target must always include the group and the destination UDP port.

 .. option:: --ttl <TTL>

-	    This option allows specifying a desired TTL for the mclst beacon traffic.
+	    This option allows specifying a desired TTL for the traffic mclst generates.
 If omitted the TTL is 255.
 This option accepts values in range 1-255.
-	    This option is only available when running :program:`mclst` in the sender mode.

 Examples
 ========